FREQUENTLY ASKED QUESTIONS

 Please explain the value of using the prescription mail order program.

 For 2 times the retail co-pay, you receive 3 times the medication by using the Mail Order Service available through SavRX.
 It is common to use these services for ongoing needed medications.
 Please contact SavRX directly at (866) 233-4239 for any questions regarding your prescription drug plan.

 How are claims processed through the Prudent Buyer Network and then processed by our Administrator, United Administrative Services (UAS)?

-Your Administrator, United Administrative Services (UAS), has been approved by Anthem Blue Cross of California (Prudent Buyer Network) to process claims utilizing the Prudent Buyer Network (PPO) discounts.
+Your Administrator, United Administrative Services (UAS), and Anthem Blue Cross of California (Prudent Buyer Network) jointly administer and process certain claims utilizing the Prudent Buyer Network (PPO) discounts.
 After seeking services through a Prudent Buyer (PPO) network, your provider will send all necessary paperwork to Prudent Buyer (PPO), who will in turn work with UAS to provide the specifics of reimbursement.
 UAS will process the claim and send an explanation of benefits on how the claim was processed.

 What are the requirements to retire under the San Mateo Electrical Workers Health Plan?

 - You must have been an active eligible Participant in the Health and Welfare Plan for ten (10) out of the last fifteen (15) years and two (2) out of the last five (5) years immediately preceding the date of retirement.